 Basic economic principles related to money and banking are presented.
 Emphasis is on the practical application of the economics of money and banking to the financial institution.
-Topics include the structure of the commercial banking system and the nature and functions of money.
+Topics include the structure of the commerical banking system and the nature and functions of money.
 Bank investments, loans, earnings, and capital are also covered.
-The federal reserve system, the treasury department, and the changing international monetary system are included.
+The Federal Reserve System, the Treasury Department, and the changing International Monetary System are included.